marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 # => {"draft"=>0, "published"=>1}
 {% endhighlight %}

-There are two main problem with the Array way.
-First of all you can't really tell what type is used to store the values in the database.
-In most cases it will be a number, but you will have to check the type of the column just to be sure.

-Another, more severe issue is related to the actual values assigned to provided labels.
+There is one very dangerous issue related to the actual values assigned to provided labels.
 Rails will enumerate the Array and use the index of the given field to back the value in the database.
 If someone decides to add another label in the front of the Array (for example `removed`), all values will